OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-3d-rotating-cube-with-css-animations/README.md

 # 🐞 CSS Challenge:  3D Rotating Cube with CSS Animations

 This challenge involves creating a 3D rotating cube using only CSS.
-We'll leverage CSS3 transforms and animations to achieve the effect.
-No JavaScript is required!
-This example uses standard CSS, but could easily be adapted to use Tailwind CSS classes for styling.
+We'll leverage CSS transforms and animations to achieve the effect.
+This example uses pure CSS; no JavaScript is required.

-**Description of the Styling:**
+## Description of the Styling

-The cube will be composed of six square divs, each representing a face.
-These divs will be positioned absolutely within a parent container.
-CSS transforms (rotateX, rotateY, and translateZ) will be used to create the 3D effect and animation.
-We'll apply different background colors to each face for visual distinction.
+The goal is to create a cube that appears to rotate smoothly on its vertical axis.
+We'll achieve this by using six divs, each representing a face of the cube, positioned and rotated appropriately using `transform: rotateX()` and `transform: rotateY()`.
+CSS animations will handle the continuous rotation.
+The cube will have distinct colors for each face to clearly illustrate the 3D effect.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>